 According to the PGA Tour, O'Meara took up golf after his family moved onto a golf course in California when he was 13.
 He became good enough to earn a scholarship to Long Beach State University, and his collegiate career peaked when he defeated John Cook in the finals of the 1979 U.S. Amateur Championship.

 O'Meara turned pro in 1980, made it through Q-School at end of the year, and joined the PGA Tour in 1981.

 His first PGA Tour win was the 1984 Greater Milwaukee Open.
 O'Meara also finished second five times that year, and had his best finish (second) on the money list (he also had Top 10 money list finishes in 1985, 1990, 1996 and 1997).

-Another two victories came in 1985, including the Pebble Beach National Pro-Am, a tournament O'Meara would win another four times.
+Another two victories came in 1985, including the Pebble Beach National Pro-Am, a tournament O'Meara went on to win a record-total of five times.

 And then 1998 arrived.
 In addition to The Masters - which O'Meara won with a final-hole birdie - and the British Open, O'Meara also won the World Match Play Championship in England, defeating Woods 1-up in the 36-hole final.

 O'Meara never won again on the PGA Tour, and his last "regular" (as opposed to senior) victory was the 2004 Dubai Desert Classic.
 He finished his PGA Tour career with 16 wins and 22 seconds.

 O'Meara was noted as an excellent putter throughout his career, but in his later years on the PGA Tour that stroke deserted him.
 So he switched to what he called the "saw" grip, which the Associated Press described thusly: "The top hand - the left - assumes a normal position with the right pinching the shaft between the thumb and three fingers.
 The posture aligns the wrist with the forearm."